Unleashing the Potential of Diffusion Models for End-to-End Autonomous Driving: Conclusion

 \section{Conclusion}

-In this paper, we introduce the \textit{\textbf{H}yper \textbf{D}iffusion \textbf{P}lanner} (\name{}), a novel framework that effectively harnesses the generative capabilities of diffusion models for E2E AD.
+In this paper, we introduce the \textit{\textbf{H}yper \textbf{D}iffusion \textbf{P}lanner} (\textit{\name{}}), a novel framework that effectively harnesses the generative capabilities of diffusion models for E2E AD.
 Through comprehensive and controlled studies, we identify key insights into the diffusion loss space, trajectory representation, and data scaling, revealing their critical impact on E2E planning performance.
-Furthermore, we integrate an effective RL post-training strategy to enhance the safety and robustness of the learned planner. \name{} is deployed on a real-vehicle platform and validated across 6 urban driving scenarios and 200 km of real-world testing, achieving a notable 10x performance improvement over the base diffusion planner.
+Furthermore, we integrate an effective RL post-training strategy to enhance the safety and robustness of the learned planner. \textit{\name{}} is deployed on a real-vehicle platform and validated across 6 urban driving scenarios and 200 km of real-world testing, achieving a notable 10x performance improvement over the base diffusion planner.
 These results demonstrate that diffusion models, when properly designed and trained, serve as effective and scalable solutions for complex, real-world autonomous driving tasks.
+Due to space limit, more discussion on limitations and future direction can be found in Appendix \ref{ap:limitations}.